-Settlement of Antalya and its environs stretches back to the dawn of humanity however as attested to by Palaeolithic finds discovered in the nearby Karain and Beldibi caves and Early Bronze Age finds discovered at Semahoyuk.
-Today it is part on Turkey’s “Gold Coast”, an exquisite land of sun, sea, and history
+The settlement of Antalya and its environs stretches back to the dawn of humanity however as attested to by Palaeolithic finds discovered in the nearby Karain and Beldibi caves and Early Bronze Age finds discovered at Semahoyuk.
+Today it is part of Turkey’s “Gold Coast”, an exquisite land of sun, sea, and history.

 Because the modern city sits atop the remains of its predecessors, very little remains of old Antalya.
 Of the fortifications that once surrounded the city, only Hidirlik tower is still standing.
 Hadrian’s Gate, as we have said, was originally constructed as a victory arch.
 Kesik (“cut-off”) minaret and Yivli (“fluted” or “grooved”) minaret are works from the reign of Alaeddin Keykubad I (1219-1236).
 The former is located on the site of a temple from the 2nd century A.D. while the latter has become a symbol of modern Antalya.
 Another of the architectural works of importance in Antalya is the Karatay medresse, built during the reign of the same sultan.
 The ancient castle overlooking the ancient harbor with its old houses nestled inside is worth exploring and the Antalya Museum is a must for anyone interested in this regions art and history.